pykeen/pykeen/docs/source/extending/extending_models.rst

 Adding Defaults
 ---------------
-You'll notice that this model is not compatible with :class:`pykeen.losses.MarginRankingLoss` because the application of the sigmoid to the relation causes some resulting scores to be non-finite in some cases.
 If you have a preferred loss function for your model, you can add the ``loss_default`` class variable where the value is the loss class.

 .. code-block:: python